DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/README.md

 ## LATEST EXTENSION
-In the latest extension, I add a "mouth" to the plant that can make the system more interactive, which use an OLED screen to display some text based on the condition of the environment.
+In the latest extension, I add a "mouth" to the plant that can make the system more interactive, which use an OLED screen to display some text based on the information of the condition of the environment sent by the plant monitor through serial communication.

 <img width="159" alt="image" src="https://github.com/DoubleU-ANG/plant_monitor-ce-zhenkun-wang-harry/assets/100694831/b6c7af6e-79a2-4316-a4d1-98fe62427fe3">